bartosz-bear/notebooks/sql/postgresql.md

 SELECT (60000::SMALLINT); -- smallint accepts integer up to range 32767, therefore this will raise error
 ```

-## Collation
+## COLLATION

 Collation specifies how data is sorted and compared in a database.
 Collation provides the sorting rules, case and accent sensitivity properties for the data in the database.
+Theses rules are provided by the chosen locale.

 For example, when you run a query using the `ORDER BY` clause, collation determines whether or not uppercase letters and lowercase letters are treated the same.

-## SERIAL

-`SERIAL` in PostgresSQL lets you create an auto-increment column.
-By default, it creates values of type integer.
-It is a good practice to use auto-increments for primary keys.

 ## PRIMARY KEY

-Primary key uniquely identifies each record in a particular table.
+Primary key uniquely identifies each row in a particular table.

 - each row in every table has one primary key
-- not other row in the same table can have the same primary key
+- no other row in the same table can have the same primary key
 - 99% of the time primary key is called `id`
-- either an integer or a UUID
+- either an integer or a UUID (Universally Unique Identifier)
 - will never change

 ## FOREIGN KEY

-Foreign key identifies a record (usually in an another table) that this row is associated with.
+Foreign key identifies a record (usually in an another table) that a particular row with a foreign key has a relationship with.
 Foreign key in table A is a primary key in table B.

 - in one-to-many relationship, the 'many' side of the relationship gets the foreign key column
 - rows only have a foreign key if they 'belong' to another record in a different table